Likelihood-informed Model Reduction for Bayesian Inference of Static Structural Loads: Background

 We use a Bayesian approach to solve the desired inverse problem.
 The approach treats the measurements $\mathbf{y}$, the parameters $\mathbf{f}$ and the measurement noise $\bm\epsilon$ as random variables.
 We assign a prior distribution $\pi_\mathbf{F}(\mathbf{f})$ to the unknown parameters that describes the uncertainty of $\mathbf{f}$ prior to obtaining the measurements.
 The conditional distribution of $\mathbf{f}$ given the measurements $\mathbf{y}$, or posterior distribution of $\mathbf{f}$, is defined following Bayes' rule as being proportional to the product of the likelihood of the observations $\pi_{\mathbf{Y}|\mathbf{F}}(\mathbf{y}|\mathbf{f})$ and the prior distribution

 In general, there does not exist an analytical solution to obtain $\pi_{\mathbf{F}|\mathbf{Y}}(\mathbf{f}|\mathbf{y})$ and we have to use sampling methods to sample from the posterior distribution \cite{beck2002bayesian, martinStochasticNewtonMCMC2012a}.
 These methods require multiple evaluations of the likelihood of the data.
 Because each likelihood evaluation involves the solution of a high-dimensional computational model, these methods are computationally expensive.
+Reduced models, such as those introduced in \Cref{sec:MOR} and proposed in this work, have the potential to make characterizing Bayesian posteriors more tractable.
+In order to lay a foundation for inference-oriented reduced modeling methods, this work develops our method for linear inverse problems, as specifically described in the next section.